 - Keep practicing: Taking photos does not cost you anything once you have got the device in your hands.
 So do not stop practicing.

 Digiscoping has gained a good familiarity among enthusiastic photographers and birders.
-It is a great solution for people with limited resources and budget.
+It is a great solution for people with limited resources and budgets.

 Celestron is rated as one of the best spotting scopes for digiscoping.
 It is a good choice for people with a good camera to enhance their photography skills.
 It offers all the required features for the best overall performance.